atom/atom/docs/creating-a-theme.md

 ### Atom Styleguide

 If you are creating an interface theme, you'll want a way to see how your theme changes affect all the components in the system.
-The [styleguide] is a page with every component Atom supports rendered.
+The [styleguide] is a page that renders every component Atom supports.

 To open the styleguide, open the command palette (`cmd-shift-P`) and search for _styleguide_, or use the shortcut `cmd-ctrl-shift-g`.